-Occasionally the adapters may be a tight fit on the FT-817.
+Occasionally the adapters may be a tight fit on the ground post.
 If this is the case the mounting hole can easily be opened up by hand with a 7.5mm (19/64th inch) drill bit.

 Comments from the manufacturer on using these adapters with the FT-818

 "People are slowly discovering the actual differences between the FT-817 and the FT-818.
 I have been made aware (and verified myself) that Yaesu changed the battery charging circuit in the FT-818.
 As a consequence the FT-818 draws about 4mA from the internal battery when an external power plug is attached to the radio, the radio is powererd off, and the external source is not powered.
 This current will drain the internal battery in less than a week.
 But be aware that both the FT-818 and FT-817 have a current draw of about 0.2mA all the time - even without an external power plug attached - and that the internal battery will always completely drain in less than 2 months.
 This applies to any plug, even the original one supplied with the radio.

 While not directly related to my adapter, it does call into question how best to use the internal battery of an FT-818 and whether it is a good idea to permanently attach the adapter to an FT-818 if the user intends to use the internal battery.